Vail Ski Resort: 2010s

 In 2011, Vail opened a new ski-in/out fine dining restaurant at mid-Vail.
 The Tenth, built between the Wildwood Express and the Mid-Vail facility, is named for the famed US Army division that trained nearby and several Vail founders once belonged.

 By 2012, Vail's original high-speed quads from Doppelmayr were beginning to show their age and were due to be upgraded.
 The first to go would be the Vista Bahn Express, which as part of Vail's 50th anniversary celebration was replaced by a Leitner-Poma ten person gondola.
 Gondola One (#1) provides a fast, warm and sheltered ride between Vail Village and the Mid-Vail area.
-The construction of Gondola One saw the return of a gondola to the line that had contained Vail's original gondola until 1976, then contained a double chairlift on the lower section until 1985, and then the Vista Bahn Express from 1985 to 2012.